graphql/otel-wg/README.md

 All meetings occur via video conference, however participating company offices are welcome to host guests.

-Meetings are typically scheduled (DETAILS OF MEETING SCHEDULE).
+This is a short-running WG and meetings are typically scheduled ad-hoc.
 Check the [agendas](./agendas) for the exact date and time of upcoming meetings.

 Keep track of future upcoming meetings by subscribing to the